Nelbert Omolon

-Nelbert Omolon (born June 30, 1980 in Talakag, Bukidnon) is a Filipino retired professional basketball player.
-He last played for the San Miguel Beermen of the Philippine Basketball Association (PBA).
-He was drafted 8th overall in the 2004 PBA draft that included Rich Alvarez, Marc Pingris, James Yap, Ranidel de Ocampo, Gary David, Sonny Thoss and Wesley Gonzales.
+Nelbert "Bitoy" Omolon (born June 30, 1980) is a Filipino former professional basketball player in the Philippine Basketball Association (PBA).
+He was drafted 8th overall in the 2004 PBA draft.

 Early years

 The youngest of three boys, Omolon was born and raised in Talakag, Bukidnon, 36 kilometers from Cagayan de Oro.
 He did not learn how to play when he was a kid.
 He never even liked the game until he grew from 5'7" as a high school freshman to 6'2" as junior.
+After realizing he had a future in basketball, he tried out for the Ateneo de Cagayan basketball varsity.
+He spent his senior year with Ateneo.

 College career

-Omolon played for the PCU Dolphins.
+Omolon had an offer to play for Southwestern University, but ended up playing for the PCU Dolphins instead.
+He played there for five years, but never won an NCAA championship.

 Professional career

 Philippine Basketball League

 After playing in PCU, he took his sneakers to the Philippine Basketball League where he suited up for Osaka-La Salle and ICTSI under coach Franz Pumaren and Welcoat under coach Leo Austria.